How to become an approved driving instructor…

 The training provided may be in class, in car or most likely a mixture of the both.

 If the trainee licence is granted, for the first 3 months that your licence is in force, you must be under the direct personal supervision of an ADI for at least 20% of the time for which you give instruction or receive 20 hours of additional training plus a further 5 hours if Part 3 is failed.

 Again this training is provided with the courses we offer.

 Your name will be entered in the register once you have qualified and paid the fee.
 You will then be sent an official Certificate of Registration which will have your name, photograph and the official badge.
-Whilst you are giving instruction you must display your certificate in the bottom left hand corner of your windscreen of your instruction vehicle.
+Whilst you are giving instruction you must display your certificate in the bottom left-hand corner of the windscreen of your instruction vehicle.
 Registration normally lasts for a period of 4 years.
 Before it expires you can apply for it to be extended for a further 4.

 All ADI’s will be graded once qualification has been achieved (either A or B)

 Throughout your life as an ADI you will be continually reassessed every 2-4 years (depending on your grade) to ensure your “continued ability and fitness to give instruction”.

 Further training towards your Standards Check is available through ourselves, to ensure you achieve your highest grade possible.